-The Hopi curse of Koyaanisqatsi marks the total disintegration of the life of harmony and balance.
+The Hopi prophecy of the curse of Koyaanisqatsi marks the total disintegration of the life of harmony and balance.
 The subject of a 1982 tone poem of modern day environmental devastation by Godfrey Reggio, also shown in the mythological destruction of the ancient Hopi city of Pivanhonkyapi.
+This is Part 1.
+See Part 2 – Part 3

 Collected Translated and Edited by Ekkehart Malotki, Narrated by Michael Lomatuway’ma, Lorena Lomatuway’ma, and Sidney Namingha Jr. Legend edited here by Jack Eidt.